Creation or Evolution: What’s at Stake?

 At Cedarwood Outdoor School, we believe creation studies should lead to worship.
 Whether observing birds, harvesting herbs, or carving spoons, we approach every outdoor skill with the knowledge that we are exploring the works of God’s hands.

-Once again, creation is not random—it is revelation.
+Once again, creation is not random.
+It is revelation.

 Conclusion: Standing on the Word